redhousestudio/redhousestudio.github.io/terms.md

 #### <strong>Responsibility</strong>
 Client will be held responsible for the actions of all artists and guests he or she brings to any session.
 These rules apply to all persons.
 There are absolutely no exceptions whatsoever.

 The Client affirms and warrants that he/she is the rightful owner or assignee of material to be recorded or reproduced.
-RedHouse and our employees are not responsible for violations of copyrights and/or neighbouring rights, talent or creative royalties, mechanical reproduction licenses, or any other liabilities for such material.
+RedHouse and our employees are not responsible for violations of copyrights and/or neighboring rights, talent or creative royalties, mechanical reproduction licenses, or any other liabilities for such material.

 Client also agrees to indemnify RedHouse and its employees for any and all claims, costs, losses, detriments and expenses of any kind or nature.
 Including, without limitation, attorney’s fees and cost incurred by RedHouse by reason of any breach or alleged breach of any representation, warranty, or agreement made by Client.